archiemartini/Gilded-Rose-Kata/README.md

 This is the Gilded Rose kata in JavaScript with Jest

 Set for my 10th week at Makers Academy.
+I really enjoyed this challenge, as it gave a realistic example of entering a legacy codebase that had been added onto repeatedly with no thought to proper OOE practice.
+I'd like to state I used [Sandi Metz's talk at the 2014 Rails conference](https://www.youtube.com/watch?v=8bZh5LMaSmE&ab_channel=Confreaks) as a companion piece to my process.
+Without giving me the answer directly, it taught me systematically the process with which to tackle real-life scenarios such as this.

 ## Getting started